LibraryOfCongress/newspaper-navigator/README.md

 ## Introduction

 The goal of *Newspaper Navigator* is to re-imagine searching over [*Chronicling America*](https://chroniclingamerica.loc.gov/about/).
 The project consists of two stages:
-- Creating the *Newspaper Navigator* dataset by extracting headlines, photographs, illustrations, maps, comics, cartoons, and advertisements from millions of Chronicling America pages using emerging machine learning techniques.
-In addition to the visual content, the dataset will include captions and other relevant text derived from the METS/ALTO OCR, as well as image embeddings for fast similarity querying.
-The dataset will be released shortly.
+- Creating the *Newspaper Navigator* dataset by extracting headlines, photographs, illustrations, maps, comics, cartoons, and advertisements from 16.3 million historic newspaper pages in Chronicling America using emerging machine learning techniques.
+In addition to the visual content, the dataset will include captions and other relevant text derived from the METS/ALTO OCR, as well as image embeddings for fast similarity querying. *This is now complete (see below)!*
-- Reimagining an exploratory search interface over the collection in order to enable new ways for the American public to navigate the collection.
+- Reimagining an exploratory search interface over the Newspaper Navigator dataset in order to enable new ways for the American public to navigate Chronicling America.

 **This project is currently under development, and updates to the documentation will be made as the project unfolds throughout the year.**

-## What's Implemented So Far
-This code base explores using the [*Beyond Words*](http://beyondwords.labs.loc.gov/#/) crowdsourced bounding box annotations of photographs, illustrations, comics, cartoons, and maps, as well as additional annotations of headlines and advertisements, to finetune a pre-trained object detection model to detect visual content in historical newspaper scans.
-This finetuned model is incorporated into a pipeline for extracting content from millions of newspaper pages in the *Chronicling America*.
-This includes not only visual content but also captions and corresponding textual content from the METS/ALTO OCR of each *Chronicling America* page.
-In addition, the pipeline produces image embeddings for fast similarity querying over the extracted visual content.
+## The Newspaper Navigator Dataset

+Update (05/05/2020): The pipeline has finished running processing 16,368,041 Chronicling America pages, and the Newspaper Navigator dataset is about to be launched!
+Learn more about the dataset here: [https://arxiv.org/abs/2005.01583](https://arxiv.org/abs/2005.01583)

+You can also find the PDF in the repo [here](https://github.com/LibraryOfCongress/newspaper-navigator/tree/master/whitepaper).

+The link to the landing page for the dataset with documentation and demos will be added here over the coming days!

+## The Pipeline:

+The sections below describe the different components of building the Newspaper Navigator pipeline.
 Here is a diagram of the pipeline workflow:

 ![Alt text](demos/pipeline.png?raw=true "Title")

-## Whitepaper

-If you'd like to read about this work in depth, you can find a whitepaper describing the progress made so far in [whitepaper](https://github.com/LibraryOfCongress/newspaper-navigator/tree/master/whitepaper).
-The paper contains a more detailed description of the code, benchmarks, and related work (*this whitepaper will be updated within soon, when the Newspaper Navigator dataset is released*).

 ## Training Dataset for Visual Content Recognition in Historic Newspapers

-The [*Beyond Words*](http://beyondwords.labs.loc.gov/#/) dataset consists of crowdsourced locations of photographs, illustrations, comics, cartoons, and maps in World War I era newspapers, as well as corresponding textual content (titles, captions, artists, etc.).
+The first step in the pipeline is creating a training dataset for visual content recognition.
+The [*Beyond Words*](hhttps://labs.loc.gov/work/experiments/beyond-words/) dataset consists of crowdsourced locations of photographs, illustrations, comics, cartoons, and maps in World War I era newspapers, as well as corresponding textual content (titles, captions, artists, etc.).
 In order to utilize this dataset to train a visual content recognition model for historical newspaper scans, a copy of the dataset can be found in this repo (in [/beyond_words_data/](https://github.com/LibraryOfCongress/newspaper-navigator/tree/master/beyond_words_data)) formatted according to the [COCO](http://cocodataset.org/#format-data) standard for object detection.
 The images are stored in [/beyond_words_data/images/](https://github.com/LibraryOfCongress/newspaper-navigator/tree/master/beyond_words_data/images), and the JSON can be found in [/beyond_words_data/trainval.json](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/beyond_words_data/trainval.json).
 The JSON also includes annotations of headlines and advertisements, as well as annotations for additional pages with maps to boost the number of maps in the dataset.
 These annotations were all done by one person (myself) and thus are unverified.
 The breakdown is as follows:

 The dataset contains 3,437 images with 6,732 verified annotations (downloaded from the *Beyond Words* site on 12/01/2019), plus an additional 32,424 unverified annotations.
 Here is a breakdown of categories: